Front of tan suburban home with two car garage and green lawn

 Giving Inheritance Away

 Before you die, you can consciously “give away” the majority of your assets to family members or other beneficiaries.
 If you don’t own the asset when you pass away, it won’t have to go through the probate process.
 Many assets, specifically items worth 11k or less can be given away without any federal tax penalty.
 You can gift a person this amount once per year and in doing so, you can significantly reduce the value of your assets that go through the probate process.
+Read more below about how AIP house Buyers can show you how to avoid Probate Court in Greensboro.

 Avoiding Probate for Smaller Estates